 The first challenge is simply finding out whether you have been a victim of a data breach.
 There are websites, such as haveibeenpwned.com, that can help you identify if your account has been compromised, but it is not foolproof and can result in false-positives.
 Unfortunately, it is hard to be certain until the corporation that suffered the leak contacts you.

 Once you receive that dreaded email, you are on the clock.
 Time is of the essence after a data breach.
-It is much easier to prevent a hacker from using your personal data than to clean up from the identity and data theft afterwards.
-Start this checklist immediately after you learn you were the victim of a data breach:
+It is much easier to prevent a hacker from using your personal data than to clean up from the identity and data theft afterward.

 When the corporation emails you to alert you that your data may have been compromised in a breach, they should also inform you what data was stolen.
 However, it is better to try and remember what data that organization had access to and just assume that it was all stolen.
 It can be hard to fully appreciate the scope of data breaches until months later and you do not have that time.

 When hackers steal data, their goal is generally to steal credit card information or enough personal data to steal your identity.
 They can then use these for fraudulent purchases, to take out loans, or commit other crimes.
 This means they are looking for names, birthdates, social security numbers, credit card or ATM card numbers, bank account numbers, and payment-card security codes.
 If you use the same password for multiple services, then these are also high-value targets.

 With your credit card number and its security code, a hacker can use your card for fraudulent purchases.
 With your bank account information, they can monitor your finances.
 With your name and social security number, they can steal your identity.

 Contact relevant financial institutions